Phoenix-Chen-Git/CCMU/README.md

 | 3    | FNR=0.1       | 0.886  | 0.794   | 0.279  |
 | 4    | FNR=0.1       | 0.590  | 0.832   | 0.242  |
 | 5    | FNR=0.1       | 0.589  | 0.826   | 0.270  |

+Figure 3a.
+FNR and FPR vs. Score Cutoff:
+The FNR sharply drops to the target 0.1 level as the score threshold increases, while the False Positive Rate (FPR) rises quickly and saturates around 0.72.
+This trade-off highlights the cost of meeting the FNR constraint—many negative samples are incorrectly flagged as positives.

+Figure 3b.
+ROC Curve:
+The ROC curve for Fold 1 yields an AUC of 0.825, suggesting strong discriminative ability.
+However, the high ROC-AUC may be influenced by the highly imbalanced dataset, where true negatives dominate the sample space.

+Figure 3c.
+Precision-Recall (PR) Curve:
+The PR curve shows better performance than the MIT algorithm, with a PR-AUC of 0.23.
+Still, precision decreases substantially as recall increases, showing that many predicted positives are false.

+Figure 3d.
+Confusion Matrix:
+Of 33,495 total negatives, 24,128 were misclassified (false positives), and only 9,367 were correctly identified.
+Among 107 true positives, 96 were correctly predicted.
+This shows a marked improvement in both recall and precision relative to the MIT model, but with considerable false positives remaining.

 ## Figure 3.
 CFD algorithm metrics
 <table align="center">
   <tr>